 If you want to become good at something, it makes sense to do it as much as possible.

 Running makes you better at running.
+Lifting makes you better at lifting.
 Cycling makes you better at cycling.
 And swimming makes you better at swimming.

 But here’s the thing: Occasionally doing something different can make you even better at your primary sport.